Edited By : Emily Miller

 What Are Chemical Hair Straighteners?

-Chemical hair straighteners are lotions or creams that break down the protein structure of curly hair to permanently straighten it.
-Unlike heat straightening or serum straightening, chemically straightened hair stays straight until the hair grows out.
+Chemical hair straighteners are lotions or creams that break down the protein structure of curly hair to straighten it permanently.
+Chemically straightened hair typically stays straight for roughly six months.

-Professional stylists administer most chemical hair straighteners at a salon because of the potentially harmful chemicals involved.
-There are a few kits that allow people to chemically straighten their hair at home, but they are typically weaker formulas that might be less effective.
+Professional stylists administer most chemical hair straighteners at salons because of the potentially harmful chemicals involved.
+A few kits allow people to chemically straighten their hair at home, but they typically have weaker formulas and might be less effective.
 Chemical hair straighteners contain harsh chemicals that can damage hair over time and irritate the scalp.

 Types of Chemical Hair Straighteners

-Each type of straightening works for different levels of curly hair from very curly to slightly wavy or frizzy hair.
-Stronger chemical treatments work for very curly hair and last longer but are more damaging to the hair and scalp.
+Each type of straightening works for different levels of curly hair, from very curly to slightly wavy or frizzy.
+Stronger chemical treatments work for very curly hair and last longer, but they are more damaging to the hair and scalp.

 Types of chemical hair straightening include:

-• Traditional Chemical Straighteners: Typically made with sodium hydroxide to permanently straighten hair, these hair relaxers cause the most irritation to the scalp and damage to hair.
+Typically made with sodium hydroxide to permanently straighten hair, these hair relaxers can irritate the scalp and damage hair.
+Traditional straightening lasts until the hair grows back out.

-• Brazilian Straighteners: Keratin treatments are not for very curly hair and last about three months.
+Keratin treatments are temporary and wash out gradually over the course of roughly three months.
 They smooth hair without breaking protein bonds and some contain formaldehyde.
+This treatment is primarily for wavy hair.

-Chemical hair straighteners are further classified as lye-relaxers, no-lye relaxers and thio relaxers depending on the product’s ingredients.
-Permanent lye-relaxers have the harshest chemicals and potentially do the most long-term damage to hair.
+Experts further classify chemical hair straighteners as lye relaxers, no-lye relaxers and thio relaxers, depending on the product’s ingredients.
+Permanent lye relaxers have the harshest chemicals and potentially damage hair most long-term.

 How Do Chemical Hair Straighteners Work?

-Chemical hair straighteners use a chemical cream to break protein bonds in the hair called disulfides.
-Hair that is curlier has more disulfide bonds.
-Stronger chemicals are needed to break these bonds in curlier hair.
+Chemical hair straighteners break protein bonds in the hair known as disulfides.
+Curlier hair has more disulfide bonds.
+Stronger chemicals are often necessary to break these bonds in curlier hair.

-After the bonds are broken, the stylist will apply a neutralizer to reform the disulfide bonds.
+After breaking the bonds, the stylist will apply a neutralizer to reform the disulfide bonds.
 While reforming the bonds, the stylist will configure the hair into its new shape to straighten it.

 Gentler chemical hair straighteners use weaker chemicals to straighten hair, but they don’t last as long and won’t work on very curly hair.
-Some types of straighteners, such as Japanese straightening or Keratin straightening, don’t allow you to wet your hair or wash it for a few days after.
+Some types of straighteners, such as Japanese or keratin straightening, don’t allow you to wet or wash your hair for at least 48 hours afterward.

 Using Chemical Hair Straighteners Safely

-The safest way to use chemical straighteners is to have a professional stylist apply the chemicals for you.
-Stylists are trained to properly apply chemicals that can cause damage to your scalp and skin.
+The safest way to use chemical straighteners is to have a professional stylist apply them for you.
+Stylists receive training to properly apply chemicals that can damage your scalp and skin.

-If you are using a home kit to straighten your hair, make sure to follow all instructions and precautions.
+If you use a home kit to straighten your hair, follow all instructions and precautions.
 Set timers to avoid over-processing your hair.
-To prevent skin irritation, you can use petroleum jelly or base oils on your scalp and hair line.
+You can use petroleum jelly or base oils on your scalp and hairline to prevent skin irritation.

-Chemically straightening your hair can cause long-term hair damage and scalp irritation.
-Over time, reapplying chemicals over previously straightened hair causes it to get weaker and break.
+Chemically straightening your hair can cause long-term damage and scalp irritation.
+Over time, reapplying chemicals over previously straightened hair causes it to weaken and break.

 Side Effects of Chemical Hair Straighteners

-Chemical hair straightener side effects include short-term problems including scalp irritation and hair damage as well as long-term side effects such as an increased risk of endometriosis.
-Studies have also linked hair straightening products and cancer
+Chemical hair straightener side effects include short-term problems such as scalp irritation and hair damage, as well as long-term side effects such as an increased risk of endometriosis.
+Studies have also linked hair straightening products to cancer.

-Lawyer Trent Miracle explains the potential health risks associated with chemical hair straighteners.
+Lawyer Trent Miracle explains the potential health risks of chemical hair straighteners.

-A recent 2022 National Institute of Health study found women who used chemical hair straighteners had more than double the risk of uterine cancer compared to women who didn’t use them.
-Another NIH study In 2019 found women who used chemical hair straighteners had a 30% increase in incidence of breast cancer.
+A 2022 National Institute of Health study found women who used chemical hair straighteners had a significantly increased risk of uterine cancer compared to women who didn’t use them.
+Another NIH study in 2019 found women who used chemical hair straighteners had a 30% increase in the incidence of breast cancer.
 Black women are particularly at risk because they use hair straighteners at higher rates than other consumers.

 Side effects of chemical hair straighteners include: